ESPN's Ryen Russillo has terrible thoughts about 'The Office'

-ESPN's Ryen Russillo ask Rainn Wilson if Pam Beesley was evil on 'The Office'.
+ESPN's Ryen Russillo ask Rainn Wilson if Pam Beesly was evil on 'The Office'.

 1. I will not make a snide remark about Get Up having its best segment ever today while regular hosts Mike Greenberg, Michelle Beadle and Jalen Rose were all on vacation.

-Instead I will stick to the important matter at hand, which is this: Rainn Wilson was a guest on the show Friday morning and fill in host Ryen Russillo asked him about his theory that Pam Beesley was evil.
-Sweet, beautiful, wholesome Pam Beesley from The Office.
+Instead I will stick to the important matter at hand, which is this: Rainn Wilson was a guest on the show Friday morning and fill in host Ryen Russillo asked him about his theory that Pam Beesly was evil.
+Sweet, beautiful, wholesome Pam Beesly from The Office.

 Russillo did lay out a few meaingless facts to support his argument, which he had tweeted about a few months ago.